 Scott McCormick, a member of Float’s expert team of mobile learning analysts, will speak today, August 6, from 4-5 p.m. at the 31st Annual ISCEBS Employee Benefits Symposium held in San Francisco August 5-8.

-Scott will deliver a fast-paced overview of mHealth with a look at apps developed for wellness, self-diagnosis and care, emergency care, home care, employee benefits and performance support.
+Scott will deliver a fast-paced overview of mHealth with a look at apps developed for wellness, self-diagnosis and care, emergency care, home care, employee benefits, and performance support.
 He notes that with more than 10,000 medical/health care apps now available, it’s the third fastest-growing app category for smartphones.
 Attendees will hear Scott’s analysis of these mobile apps, what to look for in an app, and what considerations and options are available for developing an app.

 Register for the ASTD Essentials of Mobile Learning Series

 Float’s Chad Udell and Jeff Tillett will be hosting their three-part Essentials of Mobile Learning series once again for ASTD in August.
-Chad and Jeff will discuss strategy, media development and deployment strategies, among other things, throughout these 90-minute sessions.
+Chad and Jeff will discuss strategy, media development, and deployment strategies, among other things, throughout these 90-minute sessions.

 ASTD’s Certificate Program for Mobile Learning is Coming Soon

 ASTD’s Mobile Learning Certificate program is a hands-on workshop that explores the design methodologies, technology, platforms, and devices required to harness the power of mobile learning.
-Facilitated by experts in mobile learning from Float, participants will take away the latest and most accurate content on current mobile technologies, strategy, design, development, security, technology, resources, and implementation.
-Participants will leave this interactive workshop with strategies and technical know-how to make mobile learning easy to use and contextually right for their users.
+Facilitated by experts in mobile education from Float, participants will take away the latest and most accurate content on current mobile technologies, strategy, design, development, security, technology, resources, and implementation.
+Participants will leave this interactive workshop with plans and technical know-how to make mobile learning easy to use and contextually right for their users.